KaiGuo20/KaiGuo20.github.io/_pages/about.md

 News
 =====
+**Sep.
+2025:** Our paper “From Sequence to Structure: Uncovering Substructure Reasoning in TransformersPre” is accepted by NeurIPS! [[pdf]](https://arxiv.org/pdf/2507.10435?)

 **Aug.
 2025:** Our paper “Empowering GraphRAG with Knowledge Filtering and Integration” is accepted by EMNLP-Main! [[pdf]](https://arxiv.org/abs/2503.13804)

 **Jul.
 2025:** New preprint! - “From Sequence to Structure: Uncovering Substructure